bxbrenden/four-equations-puzzle/README.md

 ```

 In the above code, we make a function called `check_solution`.
-This function takes a list called `p`.
+This function takes an arbitrary list called `p`.
-Since `p` is a `list` object, the first element has an index of 0.
+In order to grab an item out of a Python list, you refer to the item by its index.
+An index is the numerical label that represents the item's place in the list.
+The first element has an index of 0, so if my list were `[1,2,3]`, the number 2 would be at index 1, and 3 would be at index 2.
-That means the first element in the list is called `p[0]`, and the second one is `p[1]`, and the third is `p[2]`.
+Our list is called `p`, so that means the first element in the list is called `p[0]`, and the second one is `p[1]`, and the third is `p[2]`.

-So, we assert that `p[0] - p[1] == p[2]`.
+In the code, we assert that `p[0] - p[1] == p[2]`.
-If this is true, as in the case `3 - 2 == 1` then the function skips to the `else` section and returns a value of `True`.
+If this is true, as in the example case `6 - 4 == 2` then the function skips to the `else` section and returns a value of `True`.
 If that assertion is false, for example `4 - 2 == 7` then an `AssertionError` is raised by our function.
 We "handle" that error by simply returning `False`.

-The above example only solves one of the three constraints, but we can use assertions to test addition, division, and multiplication just like we did for subtraction.
+The above example only solves one of the four constraints, but we can use assertions to test addition, division, and multiplication just like we did for subtraction.
-Those assertions are all in the included code, but I've left them out to stop the reader from falling asleep.
+Those assertions are all included in the code, but I've omitted them here to stop the reader from falling asleep.

 ## Solving the Puzzle
 With all the math riff-raff out of the way, you can solve this puzzle.